A. External Grant/Contract Submission

 External Grant/Contract Submission

-For external research grant/contract applications and applications to the campus-based Faculty Research Grant Program: RCR training certification for faculty or staff researchers (including postdoctoral research associates) is required prior to accessing awarded funds.
-Student assistants/researchers assigned to funded research must have RCR training certification prior to commencing work on the project.
+For external research grant/contract applications and applications to the campus-based Faculty Research Grant Program: RCR training certification for Principal Investigators (PIs) and co-PIs is required prior to accessing awarded funds.
+Research staff and student assistants assigned to funded research are highly encouraged to also have RCR training certification prior to commencing work on the project.
 A maximum of twenty four (24) months can transpire between completions of the appropriate training modules in the CITI program.
 Training can be updated every 24 months by completing either (a) the full CITI course, or (b) if available, the appropriate CITI refresher course.
 The choice is at the discretion of the person completing the training.

 For the campus-based Student Grant Program for Research and Creative Activity: RCR training certification is required prior to accepting awarded funding and commencing funded work; faculty member(s) named as sponsor/advisor on a student research project must also have CITI certification.
 The 24 month training refresher requirement also applies to students, faculty or staff (including postdoctoral research associates) applying to this program.